 In solitary bee species, every female bee is a fertile egg-laying bee and she must work alone to perform all the duties to care for her young.
 The lifespan of most solitary bees is only about 4-6 weeks, making solitary bees efficient pollinators who work long days.
 The way that solitary bees live and behave is pretty different from the popular and well-known social bee.

-- Instead of honey, each solitary bee egg gets its own pollen and nectar loaf
+- Instead of honey, each solitary bee egg gets its own pollen and nectar loaf.

-- Most solitary bees hibernate over the fall and winter inside of cocoons
+- Most solitary bees hibernate over the fall and winter inside of cocoons.

 Solitary bees are gentle bees because they do not have a hive and stores of honey to defend.
 A rare sting from a solitary bee hurts less because they lack the honey bee’s venom.

-- Solitary bees only sting as a last resort if you accidentally squish or step on them
+- Solitary bees only sting as a last resort if you accidentally squish or step on them.

-- Male bees of any bee species do not even have stingers
+- Male bees of any bee species do not even have stingers.

 North America is home to about 4,000 native bee species.
-Native bees are in tune with their local landscapes, plants, and weather patterns, meaning they are a better suited bee to raise in your backyard.
+Native bees are in tune with their local landscapes, plants, and weather patterns, meaning they are a better-suited bee to raise in your backyard.
 Native bees are also struggling with stress from chemicals and habitat loss, and their populations may be declining.
 We need to work together to get to know our native bees and help keep them from going extinct.

-So, where do all of these solitary native bees live?
 Most bee species nest underground where they build tunnels and nesting chambers.
 The rest of bee species are hole-nesting bees and most hole-nesting bees don’t cause damage to your home because they nest inside of pre-made holes.

-About 75% of bee species nest in the ground, sometimes sharing tunnel openings
+- About 75% of bee species nest in the ground, sometimes sharing tunnel openings.

-About 25% of bee species nest in above-ground holes in dead wood and broken stems
+- About 25% of bee species nest in above-ground holes in dead wood and broken stems.

-We can easily provide homes for hole-nesting bees, raise their cocoons and move the bees to where we need their pollination.
+We can easily provide homes for hole-nesting bees, raise and harvest their cocoons and move the bees to where we need their pollination.
 Crown Bees looks to increase our food supply raising native hole-nesting bees.
 Raising and supporting many kinds of bees is a safe and effective way to ensure pollination.
 Join us on our pollination journey!